 3.I-130 and I-485 Concurrent Filing

-It is rare that the other categories of family-based Green Cards are not over-subscribed allowing applicants to concurrently file.
+It is rare that the other categories of family-based Green Cards are not over-subscribed to allow applicants to concurrently file.
 However, if at the time of filing the I-130 the Visa Bulletin shows that the immigrant visas are available in these other categories (shows “C” for current), then an I-130 and I-485 can be concurrently filed.

 Furthermore, in these other family-based categories, if an immigrant visa number does become available after the I-130 filing but before the approval, an I-485 can be filed at that time.
 It’s important to remember that for all family-based categories except Immediate Relatives of U.S. citizens, the foreign national family member must be in lawful status in order to file an AOS application (see above).